 Where 1099 forms differ from W-2 forms is in tax withholdings.

-- Taxes are not usually withheld by the payer.
+- Taxes are not usually withheld by the payer for 1099 forms.

-- As a freelancer, you're responsible for estimating your taxes and paying the self-employment tax.
+- As a freelancer, you're responsible for estimating your taxes and paying the self-employment tax in addition to your income tax.

 As a result, your 1099 form won't show the taxes you've already paid to the government—just your income from each client.